The Importance Of Using Responsive Web Design

 4. The New York Times

-The desktop version offers much more information, of course, ranging from the news categories in the navigation bar and the choice between local and international issues, to additional featured stories and even the current temperature in New York.
+Desktop includes all the sections, including the news categories in the menu, the ability to switch between local and international coverage, featured stories and even the current temperature in New York.

 5. Shopify